speedbuild98/speedbuild98/README.md

 </h1>

 <p align="center">
-I am Lautaro, a Web Developer with experience in building custom websites.
+I am Lautaro, a Web Developer with experience in building custom websites and apps.
 I perform thorough testing of front-end functionalities, as well as conduct revisions and updates to ensure the fulfillment of client requirements.
 I consider myself a creative and self-taught individual with excellent analytical and organizational skills, enabling me to achieve established goals and efficiently solve problems.
 I possess a strong curiosity to investigate and learn.
-Currently, I am actively seeking a position in the IT field to contribute my knowledge, skills, and innovative ideas.
-I am eager to gain new experiences and continue my professional development journey.
+I am actively seeking a position in IT that can broaden my knowledge, skills, and innovative ideas.
+I am eager to seek new experiences and continue my professional development journey.
 </p>

 <br/>